tylee-fdcl/Matrix-Fisher-Distribution/README.md

 est_MF.m : attitude estimation
 ```
 ## Instaling and test
-Download all of the m files into a folder.
-Run 'test_pdf_MF', and the results should be similar as
+Download all of the `m` files into a folder.
+Run `test_pdf_MF` in the Matlab workspace, and the results should be similar as

 ```>> test_pdf_MF
 check:c_bar    1.1543e-16